 7. Unequal Healthcare gets the right of entry: Women and marginalized genders face obstacles in gaining access to sufficient healthcare.

-8. Political Underrepresentation:- Low female participation in politics leads to rules that don’t deal with gender inequality causes.
+8. Political Underrepresentation:- Low female participation in politics leads to rules that don’t deal with understanding gender inequality causes.

 9. In confined leadership possibilities:- women and non-binary people are underrepresented in management roles across sectors.